3scale-labs/3scale_ws_api_for_ruby/README.md

 > NOTE: `service_id` is mandatory since November 2016, both when using service tokens and when using provider keys

+> NOTE: You might use the option `warn_deprecated: false` to avoid deprecation warnings.
+This is enabled by default.

 ### SSL and Persistence

 Starting with version 2.4.0 you can use two more options: `secure` and `persistent` like: